 The MITH/DSAH writing group is a space for people to work together and exchange feedback on their writing projects concerning critical digital studies.
 The group meets every Thursday between 1:00 – 4:00 pm at MITH and will incorporate both writing sessions, in which participants can keep each other accountable for producing work, and peer-review sessions, for exchanging substantial feedback on work in progress.

 MITH supports the work of emerging undergraduate digital humanities scholars through internships.
 With the guidance of MITH staff, interns have the time and mentorship to learn new skills as they contribute to ongoing MITH projects.
 Interns will explore advanced applied computational humanities, and contribute to the intellectual programming of MITH.

-At present, MITH offers one fellowship opportunity, the Winnemore Digital Humanities Dissertation Fellowship Program, which is awarded every other year.
+At present, MITH offers one fellowship opportunity, the Winnemore Digital Humanities Dissertation Fellowship Program, which is awarded periodically.
 The Clara and Robert Vambery Distinguished Professor of Comparative Studies award is offered by the Comparative Literature Department, with MITH as a collaborator.
 Those candidates selected for the Vambery Distinguished Professorship who propose projects involving digital media are eligible to become MITH Vambery Fellows.